mjendza/workshop-verified-id/readme.md

 ### Skills
 - [ ] basic knowledge of C# and .NET
 - [ ] Basic understanding of Service Principal Authentication
-- [ ] JavasScript - JQuery and Vanilla JS basics
+- [ ] JavaScript - JQuery and Vanilla JS basics

 ## Achievements
 - Know how to set up a Verified ID service.